 Advertising agency business development has often been the task of a junior account person, primarily an order-taker or a salesperson, someone from a traditional sales role in media or other services.
 We often argue about whether it’s better to be a hunter or a farmer.
 Male or female.
 Young or old.
 Those are the debates of old.
 Today, the marketplace is changing.
 Marketers are changing.
-And the effectiveness of the old way will decline more rapidly in 2017.
+And the effectiveness of the old way will decline more rapidly.
 There is a new way to BD, and it begins with the person.

 Before getting any further, it is important to caveat my assertion.
 In this business, there are exceptions everywhere.
 A junior sales person can become the highest grossing BD phenomenon just like the salesperson from the local ABC affiliate can be widely successful.
 It depends in great measure on the person, but when we look at the collective results, we can see trends that give much better guidance than chasing unicorns.